wso2/docs-mi/en/docs/learn/examples/inbound-endpoint-examples/inbound-endpoint-hl7-protocol-auto-ack.md

-# How to use an HL7 Inbound Endpoint (with Auto Ack)
+# How to Use an HL7 Inbound Endpoint (with Auto Ack)

 The HL7 inbound endpoint implementation is fully asynchronous and is based on the Minimal Lower Layer Protocol(MLLP) implemented on top of event driven I/O.